Polenta, Grits and Hominy: Setting the Record Straight Once and for All June 23 2020

 The articles that I'm criticizing here both asserted that hominy is white corn.
 That's just wrong as a flat generalization, even if most hominy is made from white corn.

-Nixtamal is portmanteau of the word "ashes" and "flour" in the Nahuatl language, which is the language of the Aztecs.
+Nixtamal is portmanteau of the word "ashes" and "flour" in the Nahuatl family of languages, which is the language of the Aztecs.

 Those of you who are familiar with hominy are probably wondering why the hominy you are familiar with is so not like flour.
 Let's forget about the flour part of nixtamal and concentrate on the ash part.

 Nixtamal is created by changing the Ph of corn (enter the wood ash) to create (ostensibly) extensibility and nutrition.
 Unnixtamalized corn flour won't stick together for dough, and it also won't provide you with any niacin.
+Corn tortillas are made from nixtamalized corn (usually masa harina, nixtamalized corn flour).
 Although it is impossible to know what Native Americans knew, since their culture was actively and passively destroyed by settlers, including numerous scrolls from Aztec literature, nixtamal was not uniformly adopted by the settlers, and it was never adopted by Europeans.

 There was a price to pay for this ignorance.
 The American South, Italy, Africa, and all the places corn went were plagued by a disease called pellagra.
 A diet of corn and not much else will eventually result in death precluded by dermatitis, diarrhea, and dementia.
 Collectively known as "the four d's"